apache/mynewt-site/docs/os/core_os/porting/port_bsp.md

 | pkg.debugscript |  A script that can run the GDB debugger on your board |
 | pkg.deps |  Any dependencies on your BSP |

-The BSP will invariably depend upon an MCU ( in this sample its `hw/mcu/mymcu/variant`) since the Mynewt OS runs on an MCU within your target.
-If your MCU is not supported by Mynewt, see [MCU Porting](port_mcu.md) for details on how to create an MCU in Mynewt.
+The BSP will invariably depend upon an MCU ( in this sample it's `hw/mcu/mymcu/variant`) since the Mynewt OS runs on an MCU within your target.
+If your MCU is not supported by Mynewt, see
+[MCU Porting](port_mcu.md) for details on how to create an MCU in Mynewt.

 The package file may also contain: